KingSora/OverlayScrollbars/README.md

 Download OverlayScrollbars manually from [Releases](https://github.com/KingSora/OverlayScrollbars/releases).

 #### cdn
-You can also use OverlayScrollbars via a [cdn](https://cdnjs.com/libraries/overlayscrollbars).
+You can use OverlayScrollbars via a [cdn](https://cdnjs.com/libraries/overlayscrollbars).

 #### npm
-OverlayScrollbars can be also downloaded from [npm](https://www.npmjs.com/package/overlayscrollbars).
+OverlayScrollbars can be downloaded from [npm](https://www.npmjs.com/package/overlayscrollbars).

 ```
 npm install overlayscrollbars